citizencam/moodle-mod_citizencam/README.md

 Once installed, go to the plugin settings in Moodle.

-Set the URL of CitizenCam Studio and CitizenCam TV to use in the plugin settings (usually https://studio.citizencam.tv and https://www.citizencam.tv):
+Set the URL of CitizenCam Studio and CitizenCam TV to use in the plugin settings.
+This is either the ones we've provided you, or, if you don't have any, our online platforms: https://studio.citizencam.tv (for CitizenCam Studio) and https://www.citizencam.tv (for CitizenCam TV).

 ![Plugin settings](https://puu.sh/xWehR/c4684ac6ec.png)